Bettermeans/bettermeans/README.md

 # debian linux
 sudo apt-get install postgresql postgresql-client postgresql-contrib

+# NOTE: only do this in development mode, as it puts your database in an
+# insecure state
+# update the end of /etc/postgresql/9.1/main/pg_hba.conf to look like this:
+# # TYPE  DATABASE    USER        CIDR-ADDRESS          METHOD
+# # "local" is for Unix domain socket connections only
+# local   all         all                               trust
+# # IPv4 local connections:
+# host    all         all         127.0.0.1/32          trust
+# # IPv6 local connections:
+# host    all         all         ::1/128               trust

+# then run:
+sudo /etc/init.d/postgresql restart

+# set up a postgres user:
+createuser -s -r $USER

 # Imagemagick is also a dependency:
 # mac
 brew install imagemagick